yan-soon/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
+**A**:
+1. In your old computer, find the `gradPad.json` file within your GradPad home folder and transfer this file to your new computer.

+2. On your new computer, launch GradPad once.
+In GradPad's home folder, you should now see that an empty `gradPad.json` file has been created.

-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous GradPad home folder.
+3. Delete this empty file and replace it with the `gradPad.json` file from your old computer.

 --------------------------------------------------------------------------------------------------------------------